aosasona/php-router/README.md

 - `render($file)` - Render a view with the built-in mini template engine, you can also pass in your own data.
 - `redirect($path)` - Redirect to another path - eg. `/example/login`
 - `status($status)` - Set the status code (defaults to 200, optional)
+- `use_engine()` - Enable and use the built-in mini template engine for rendering views.

 > More methods will also be added in the future.